stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ### Kraken of trimmed reads post mapping
 The mapping shows that there is variable mapping rates, and that for some samples there is very poor mapping.
-This is preticularly the case for the ancient samples, which is to be expected to a degree, given they are both old and collected from the environment.
+This is particularly the case for the ancient samples, which is to be expected to a degree, given they are both old and collected from the environment.
 Kraken might give some insight into this, given they might be heavily contaminated with bacteria etc.

 ```bash
 # run kraken on the modern PE trimmed reads